LightSpeedWorks/base-class-extend/README.md

 This is simple module providing a simple Class function to simplify class definition in JavaScript.

+Supports getter/setter.

-Easy to use, easy to inherits/extend.
+Easy to use, easy to inherit/extend.

+Also supports inheritance from `Array`, `Error`, or Node.js `events.EventEmitter`.

 no difficult keywords,
 no `constructor`, no `prototype`, no `__proto__`,